sunfounder/davinci-kit-for-raspberry-pi/docs/source/processing/clickable_dot.rst

 Clickable Dot
 ==================

-We've tried drawing motion graphics, responding to mouse events, and controlling LED.
+We've tried drawing motion graphic, responding to mouse event, and controlling LED.
 So, we might as well combine these functions, draw a clickable dot, to control the LED!

 .. image:: img/clickable_dot_on.png